enkidevs/curriculum/javascript/javascript-core/is-it-a-palindrome-exercise/is-it-a-palindrome-exercise.md

 [1: Hints]

-Your loop only needs to go up to half the `string` and check if the first value equals the last, second value equals second to last, and so on.
+Your loop only needs to go up to half the `string` and check if the first character equals the last, second character equals second to last, and so on.